 Once you’ve bought your domain name and web hosting (again, I recommend Siteground), you’ll soon receive a confirmation email with all of your account details.
 With this information, we can get started with setting up your website.

-If you’ve purchased one of the three WordPress packages from Siteground, you’ll be prompted to use the Siteground Wizard.
+If you’ve purchased one of the three WordPress packages, you’ll be prompted to use the Siteground Wizard.
 This is the simplest way to install WordPress onto your website, following step-by-step prompts until you complete the process.

 If you bought a standard package or don’t see the Siteground Wizard for some reason, you can log onto cPanel (your web hosting control panel) yourself to do it manually.
 Don’t worry – it’s still a simple process!